Frequently Asked Questions

 - Are there age requirements for a home study?

-For families completing a HOME STUDY ONLY that are adopting infants, both partners must be at least under the age of 50.
+If you are interested in adopting an infant, Adoptions Together requires that a single parent must be 50 years or younger at the time of application.
+If part of a couple, the couple’s combined age should not exceed 100.
 We can consider exceptions on a case by case basis given when a family has identified a placement resource willing to work with them and within a reasonable time frame.

 - Can I be approved to adopt if I have a criminal history?